abego/SpringerProfessionalArticlesDownloader/README.md

 Make sure to add `.pdf` and `.jpg` to the `Whitelisted File Extensions` list on Tampermonkey's `Settings` page.

-_(When a browser does not support the `Whitelisted File Extensions` list the download will not work.
-E.g. when checked in May 2017 Chrome was upporting this feature but Safari did not.)_
+_(If you don't find a `Whitelisted File Extensions` list on Tampermonkey's `Settings` page UserScripts cannot download files in your browser.
+E.g. when checked in May 2017 Chrome was supporting downloads but Safari did not.)_

 ## Download non-OPEN ACCESS articles